gordan-bobic/virgin-media/README.md

 Scripts for monitoring Virgin Media SuperHub 2ac, This will probably work on SH2 (without the ac) as well, if you have one please test and let me know.

+Also included is a similar script for monitoring power via apcupsd.
+This can be useful for corelating signal anomalies with power anomalies.

 The scripts are designed to put the data directly into a MySQL database so that you can use the data in Grafana and other monitoring and visualisation tools.